fbraza/BrazLog/_posts/2021-06-09-modern-python-part1.md

 - **`[tool.poetry.dev-dependencies]`**: This section contains all developer dependencies which are packages needed to work and iterate on this project.
 Nevertheless, these dependencies are not required to run the app and will not be downloaded when building the package.
 - **`[build-system]`**: Do not touch this section unless you updated the version of `poetry`.

-> you can see the full list of available entries for the `pyproject.toml` file [here](https://python-poetry.org/docs/pyproject/)
+> Note: you can see the full list of available entries for the `pyproject.toml` file [here](https://python-poetry.org/docs/pyproject/)

 ### Install and activate the virtual environment